4.8 out of 5 Stars on TrustPilot

 Materials Required for Insulating Below the DPC

-If you’re installing your XPS insulation system below the DPC of a brickwork substrate it will need priming with the Water Based Primer.
-We recommend applying this to the substrate by roller or brush.
-However, if you are rendering onto a very smooth substrate then we recommend applying the EWI-310 Universal Primer, as this contains aggregates which will provide a rough surface for the basecoat to adhere to.
+If you’re installing your XPS insulation system below the DPC of a brickwork substrate, it will need priming with the Water-Based Primer.
+We recommend applying this to the substrate with a roller or brush.
+Water-based primers are great for porous and friable surfaces as they coagulate and form an impervious layer.
+However, if you are rendering onto a very smooth substrate, we recommend applying the EWI-310 Universal Primer, as this contains aggregates that will provide a rough surface for the basecoat to adhere to.
 Ensuring that your substrate is adequately prepared is essential to ensuring that your render system will last.

 Coverage rates: